kubeflow/website/content/docs/components/serving/seldon.md

 kubectl create ns testseldon
 ```

-Label that namespace so we can run inference tasks in it:
+Label that namespace so you can run inference tasks in it:

 ```
 kubectl label namespace testseldon serving.kubeflow.org/inferenceservice=enabled